Walter E. Hussman Jr.: Early years and education

 Hussman was born in Texarkana, Arkansas, but moved in 1949 to Camden, Arkansas, with his parents, Walter E. Hussman Sr. (1906–1988) and the former Betty Palmer (1911–1990), and two older sisters.
 Hussman Sr. published The Camden News, which he had purchased from his father-in-law, Clyde E. Palmer (1876–1957).

 Hussman graduated from the Lawrenceville School in 1964.
 He earned his bachelor's degree in journalism at the University of North Carolina School of Journalism and his master's of business administration from Columbia University.
 In 1970, Hussman worked as a reporter for Forbes magazine.
 Later he became his father's administrative assistant, then general manager of The Camden News.
 He moved to Hot Springs in 1973 to become vice president and general manager of the Palmer Newspapers, which became a division of WEHCO Media.

 In 1974, Hussman left Hot Springs for Little Rock when WEHCO purchased the Arkansas Democrat and he was named publisher.

 Newspaper work

-Hussman moved the Arkansas Democrat to a morning paper in 1979 and began using color 1982.
+Hussman moved the Arkansas Democrat to a morning paper in 1979 and began using color in 1982.
 He fought a newspaper "war" with the competing Arkansas Gazette.
 The two papers merged into the joint Arkansas Democrat-Gazette in October 1991.
 Hussman was opposed to newspapers providing free content online, writing in a 2007 Wall Street Journal op-ed column that newspapers should stop providing such free content, calling the posting of so much of the newspaper product a "self-inflicted wound."
 He implemented a shift from delivering newspapers in print to delivering them on iPads in 2018.

 Hussman is a former chairman of the Southern Newspaper Publishers Association (SNPA) and was the first recipient of SNPA's Frank W. Mayborn award, given in honor of the late publisher of the Temple Daily Telegram in Temple, Texas.